 “That’s what I heard,” he answered with a nod as I walked down the stairs to join Tessa and the victim.

 The victim was a female in her mid-thirties with dark hair and matching eyes.
-If she tried she would have looked hot but tonight her long hair hung over her face in oily, unkempt ringlets while a mixture of mascara and eyeshadow ran down her face and smudged against her cheeks.
+If she tried, she would have looked beautiful but tonight her long hair hung over her face in oily, unkempt ringlets while mascara ran down her face and smudged against her cheeks.
 She wore a pair of baggy sweatpants and a tank top that was pulled down revealing a black bra and a bruise the shape of a giant hand located on her shoulder.
 A series of bruises could be found all over her body.
 Dried blood stained her forehead from a laceration on the crown of her head.
 Just like the bruises, cuts littered her body.

 Tessa sat next to the victim on a bed with a hand on the victim's back and the other writing notes in her notebook.
 Her face was contorted in a sad smile while she nodded in understanding and whispered soft words of encouragement.
-As I entered the room, she looked up at me; I expected her eyes to be glimmering with determination, an angry fire that burned with passion but instead they were small and scared.
+As I entered the room, she looked up at me; I expected her eyes to be glimmering with determination, but, instead, they were small and scared.
 Defeated.
 I had never imagined that emotion in her eyes.

 “Do you need anything?”
-I asked feeling small and like a brand new rookie again.
+I asked feeling small, like I knew nothing.
 Tessa had that effect on me.
 She glanced at the victim and patted her back once again.